Mbed-TLS/mbedtls-docs/kb/licensing/how-is-mbedtls-protected.md

 ## Copyright

-The copyright in the source code primarily protects Mbed TLS (formerly known as PolarSSL).
-We own all the copyright in the source code.
-For code that is contributed to us, we request the original author to grant copyright to The Mbed TLS Contributors.
+Mbed TLS (formerly known as PolarSSL) is, like most software, protected by copyright.
+It is licensed for use under an open-source Apache 2.0 license.
+The software is owned by The Mbed TLS Contributors, which is a part of TrustedFirmware.org.

-We offer all the code under the Apache 2.0 license so that projects can see and use Mbed TLS as Open Source.
+When contributing code to us, the author is required to sign off all commits with a [Developer Certificate of Origin](../../dco.txt) line, confirming that the code submitted can (legally) become part of the project, and be subject to the same Apache 2.0 license.

 ## Trademark